icerpc/icerpc-docs/pages/docs/icerpc-core/ice-protocol/protocol-frames.md

 For compatibility with Ice, the IceRPC core always encodes 1.1 (on 2 bytes) as the Ice/Slice encoding version in encapsulations even though the IceRPC core doesn't know anything about payload encoding.
 That's because:
-- if this encapsulation is received by an Ice application, the only encoding supported by both Ice and IceRPC is Slice1 aka Ice/Slice encoding version 1.1.
+- if this encapsulation is received by an Ice application, the only encoding supported by both Ice and IceRPC is Slice1 aka the Ice/Slice encoding version 1.1.
 - if this encapsulation is received by an IceRPC application, this 1.1 version is ignored.

 For the same reason, when the IceRPC core receives an encapsulation, it makes sure the encoding version in this